The word 'Pattki' with some characters flipped upside down in black and white.

 About the Lab

-Pataki is a fourteen day lab in Salvador, Brazil for Black, Indigenous, and/or Queer artists focused on research, exchange, and creative development.
+Pataki is a fourteen-day intensive in Salvador, Brazil, designed for Black, Indigenous, and/or Queer artists to deepen their practice through shared discovery and creative replenishment.

 • Pataki is a 14 day creative lab that provides a spacious and restorative environment for participants to develop a project, question, or area of study of their choosing.
 The lab slows the pace of engagement, allowing learning, reflection, and creative work to unfold without pressure to produce.